Montana/travis-cicdhooks/README.md

 ## CI/CD Hooks Now in Assembla

 With the introduction of the CI/CD Hooks in Assembla, you might now see a "Builds" tab within the Assembla Project Spaces -> Repository section.
 This function is to keep you informed on your build status without having to leave the Assembla application.
 The build itself still happens in Travis CI and verbose output of "Passed" or "Failed" will be next to the build.

-If you're repository hasn't setup Travis CI yet, (you should search for your repository and check), you'll see a setup option, and this will require your Travis API key.
-Below I'll show you how to get started, create a access token, and finally to view your Travis CI builds in Assembla.
+If your repository hasn't setup Travis CI yet, (you should search for your repository and check), you'll see a setup option, and this will require your Travis API key.
+Below I'll show you how to get started, create a access token, and finally how to view your Travis CI builds in Assembla.

 ## Let's get started